Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 \subsubsection{Heavy-tailed WTDs}

-Many real systems, such as e-mail communication \cite{iribarren2009impact} and the spread of infectious diseases \cite{vazquez2007impact}, have bursty and heavy-tailed properties, which cannot be captured well by Poissonian temporal statistics.
+Many real systems, such as e-mail communication \cite{iribarren2009impact} and the spread of infectious diseases \cite{vazquez2007impact}, have bursty properties, which cannot be captured well by {Poisson} temporal statistics.
 In such situations, the time intervals between isolated events deviate from an exponential distribution.
 Instead, they follow a heavy-tailed distribution.

 Suppose that each node follows a Pareto WTD.
 The Pareto distribution has been used to model online participation inequality, distributions of wealth, website visits, and a variety of other phenomena \cite{wojcik2019sizing}.
-We write the Pareto distribution in the form $T_{i}(t)=\lambda_i(t+1)^{-\lambda_i-1}$ with $\lambda_i>0$, where we have shifted the Pareto distribution so that its domain is $[0,\infty)$.
+We write the Pareto distribution in the form $T_{i}(t) = \lambda_i(t+1)^{-\lambda_i-1}$ with $\lambda_i > 0$, where we have shifted the distribution so that its domain is $[0,\infty)$.
 A direct computation yields